liveresource/protocol/liveresource-protocol.md

 }
 ```

-If the request is a long-polling request and only one URI has response data, then response data for the others should not be included.
+If the request is a long-polling request and only one URI has response data, then response data for the others SHOULD NOT be included.

-To make hint requests in a multiplex request, include a `method=HEAD` parameter in the `Uri` header.

-For WebSockets, a resource can indicate support by including a `multiplex-socket` link type:
+For WebSockets, a resource can indicate support for `socket` multiplexing:

 ```http
 GET /object HTTP/1.1